Children's Rights Litigation Committee

 On August 3, 2015, the ABA House of Delegates adopted the Children's Rights Litigation Committee’s Resolution 103A to the House of Delegates during the 2015 ABA Annual Meeting this August.
 Resolution 103A would resolve that the American Bar Association adopts the Model Act Governing the Confidentiality and Expungement of Juvenile Delinquency Records.
 For a copy of the Model Act, contact the CRLC Committee Director Cathy Krebs.

 The committee maintains an ABA Directory of Children's Law Programs which is a state by state listing of children’s law centers, clinics and resources centers around the country.
 Please contact Committee Director Cathy Krebs if you have any updates or changes for the Directory.

 The CRLC would welcome your participation in the committee's efforts to secure a right to counsel for children in all child welfare cases.

 Learn more about the latest developments on the civil right to counsel movement and how you can get involved.
 Watch now.

 Resources for Young Lawyers Added to Related Resources Page

 We recently updated our Related Resources page with useful resources for young attorneys interested in child welfare, juvenile justice, education, and immigration.
 We will continue to update this new resource section and welcome any recommendations from our fellow members.

 Message from the Chairs

-The committee is also focused on updating our Directory of Children's Law Programs.
+The committee also maintains a Directory of Children's Law Programs, a national state-by-state listing of children’s law centers, clinics and resource centers.
 If you know of a program that is not currently listed or needs to be updated, please contact our committee director, Catherine Krebs.
 Also, be sure to "like" us on Facebook.
 Our Facebook page is updated daily and includes the latest information about the legal needs of children across the country.